Dell Issues Its 6th RTO Mandate: 5 Days/Week In March

 Dell’s Return To Office: Current Policy

-• Location Policy: Hybrid (most of the org) + Office First (sales team)
+• Location Policy: Office First

 • Office Visit Expectations:

-• Sales team: Five days per week
+• Office Visit Expectations: Five days per week

 Dell’s RTO Timeline